vnpy/vnpy/README_ENG.md

 When submitting code, please observe the following rules to improve the quality of the code:

-  * Check your code with [flake8](https://pypi.org/project/flake8/) to make sure there are no errors and warnings.
-Just run ``flake8`` in the project root directory.
+  * Use [ruff](https://github.com/astral-sh/ruff) to check your code style, ensuring there are no errors and warnings.
+Just run ``ruff check .`` in the project root directory.
+  * Use [mypy](https://github.com/python/mypy) for static type checking, ensuring type annotations are correct.
+Just run ``mypy vnpy`` in the project root directory.

 ## Other content